 - Reporting is restricted to a single service location for either dist1 or dist2.

-- Reporting is restricted to video Adaptations Sets only.
+- Reporting is restricted to requests for Segments assigned to video Adaptations Sets only.

-- Reporting is restricted to segments.
+- Reporting is restricted to Media Segments.

 - Content identifier reporting is requested because the CMCD cid key is included and the respective content identifier is specified.